qkcire/postig/README.md

 ```

 # Developer Notes
-The purpose of this project was to try my hand at building an entire application from scratch using the Stamps.com API - with additional intent of incorporating two of the most common USB devices found in the shipping workflow: a thermal printer and a scale.
-Keeping that in mind, Postiġ is no where near "complete".
-There are plenty of wrinkles to be ironed out as well as features that I will continue to add/fix over time (display account information, add postage funds, logging print history, etc.) but I am definitely proud of the progress!
+The purpose of this project was to try my hand at building an entire application from scratch using the Stamps.com API.
+This also came with the added intent of incorporating two of the most common USB devices found in the shipping workflow: a thermal printer and a scale.
+Both those goals were reached, however, Postiġ is no where near "complete".
+There are plenty of wrinkles to be ironed out as well as features that I would like to see add/fix over time (display account information, add postage funds, logging print history, etc.), but my goal is to keep it nice and slender.

 # License
 [GPL 3.0](https://github.com/qkcire/postig/blob/master/LICENSE)